DEFRA/ffc-pay-event-migrator/README.md

-# ffc-pay-event-migrator
+# Payment Hub Event Migrator

-Migrate V1 events to V2 and produce upload
+Analyse V1 event store and produce a set of uploads for V2 event store